Our proposed merger with Australian Mutual Bank

 How can I get more information and details about the merger?

 In the meantime, the information and merger FAQs here on our Teachers Mutual Bank Limited website will be updated periodically to keep members up to date.
+If you have further questions, please email the team at [email protected].

-(C) The proposed Merged Bank
+(D) The proposed Merged Bank

 Will I be able to bank in an Australian Mutual Bank branch?